kingjinho/notes_os/ch3.process_and_thread/README.md

 - Recap
     - `Process is an unit of work called task`
+    - `Orders from restaurant go through various steps or status`
 - How program is transformed into process
     1. OS load program onto memory
-    2. At the same time, OS creates PCB, or order in restaurant
+    2. At the same time, OS creates `PCB, or order in restaurant`
         - PCB contains information needed to handle process
     3. As chef cannot cook without order, Program cannot be transformed into process without `PCB`
 - Key elements in PCB
     - PID
         - Since memory has numbers of processes, it needs to identify each process
-        - PID is used to identify each process
+        - `PID is used to identify each process`
     - Memory information
         - CPU needs memory information to run where process is loaded
-        - PCB contains information about memory location of process, as well as limit register, bound register
+        - `PCB contains information about memory location of process, as well as limit register, bound register`
     - Medians
         - This is similar to `what has done so far` in cooking
         - Under time-sharing system, CPU changes current working process after certain time
         - `Before switching, PCB stores PC(program counter) and other registers that hold medians`
-        - When process takes CPU again, it starts from where it has left off
+        - `When process takes CPU again, it starts from where it has left off`

 - Sum up
     - In order to transform a program in to process,